-Hot & spicy lovers, you might love this!
+Hot and spicy lovers, you might love this!

 I found a product at Costco that I previously haven’t seen and today I’m sharing my review for it!
 Found in the freezer section at Costco today I’m talking about the Costco Asian Inspirations Korean Style Fried Chicken.